- Brand name

 Please read this leaflet carefully before you start using Cyprone Tablets.Download CMI (PDF) Download large text CMI (PDF)

-All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking Cyprone 50 against the benefits the medicine is expected to have for you.
+All medicines have benefits and risks.
+Your doctor has weighed the risks of you taking Cyprone 50 against the benefits expected for you.

-It can also be used in conjunction with other medications or following surgical removal of the testes to treat side effects such as "sweats" or "hot flushes" and to prevent any initial worsening of the disease.
+In men, androgens may help cancer cells to grow in some types of prostate cancer.
+By blocking these hormones, Cyprone may slow or stop the growth of cancer.
+Cyprone may also be used in combination with other medicines or following surgical removal of the testes to treat side effects such as "hot flushes" or "sweats" and to prevent any initial worsening of the disease.